-Tri-colored blackbird has not been observed within the program area and there is potential for the species to nest and forage on marshland located within the Central Area.
+Tri-colored blackbird has not-been observed in 2015 by the El Dorado Audubon Society at the Marketplace Marsh within the program area and there is potential for the species to nest and forage on marshland located within the Central Area.
 Suitable foraging habitat is present in the South, Isthmus, Central, and North Areas.
 As such, the potential for this species to occur is considered low.
 Ecosystem restoration activities, including development of public access, infrastructure and utility modifications activities associated with the proposed program, could result in potential direct impacts to foraging and nesting tri-colored blackbird, if present.
 Potential impacts on tri-colored blackbird would be avoided and minimized through the implementation of a WEAP, biological monitoring, pre-construction nesting avian surveys and avoidance as identified in Mitigation Measures BIO-2 and BIO-4 shall be conducted.
 Implementation of these mitigation measures would reduce potential impacts to tri-colored blackbird to a level of less than significant.